Cynary/full-steam-ahead/README.md

 | Lutris | - | - | ✅ |
 | MiniGalaxy | - | - | ✅ |
 | Proton | - | - | ✅ |

-### Artwork management

-Fetches and applies grid images, hero art, and logos for your imported games using matched Steam assets.

-### Collections

-Organizes imported games into Steam collections so your library stays tidy.

-### Preview & backup

-Review the full list of changes before anything is applied.
-A backup is created automatically so you can always roll back.

-### Manual import

-Add any executable as a custom non-Steam game with your own launch options.

-### Automatic Steam restart

-After importing, Full Steam Ahead detects and restarts Steam so your new shortcuts show up immediately.

 ## ⚙️ Setup